MathiasReker/php-svg-optimizer/README.md

 ### Disclaimer

-Although the tool has been thoroughly tested and is built in a way that avoids risky changes, its use is at your own risk.
-We cannot guarantee that it will be fully compatible with all SVG files or workflows.
-It is highly recommended to test the tool with sample SVG files and ensure compatibility with your specific use case before using it in a production environment.
+Use of this tool is entirely at your own risk.
+The authors and maintainers make no warranties regarding the correctness, reliability, or suitability of the tool for any particular purpose.
+Users are solely responsible for verifying the results and ensuring that files are properly backed up before use.
+It is strongly recommended to test the tool on non-critical files and confirm compatibility with your workflow prior to deploying it in any production environment.